AbirAhmed72/3-2/README.md

-# 6th Semester of Bachelor of Science in Software Engineering, Institute of Information Technology
+# 6th Semester of Bachelor of Science in Software Engineering, Institute of Information Technology, University of Dhaka